This Week’s Catechism – 6/9

 Hello Church,

-Here are the links to the content from week 4 of Emmaus Essentials – Making Sense of Christ and the Holy Spirit.
-We will continue our study on The Atonement in week 5.
+Here are the links to the content from week 8 of Emmaus Essentials – Making Sense of Christ and the Holy Spirit.
+That concludes our study on this topic.
+I plan to take the summer off from Emmaus Essentials and to resume in the fall.
+Blessings!

 Week 4 Audio and Notes – The Atonement (Part 1)